deniskyashif/blog/content/posts/ddd-integration-events.md

   quantity: Quantity
 ```

 This event is designed for Ordering's internal handlers.
 Its `ProductId`, `Quantity`, and other typed identifiers are value objects that enforce invariants and communicate intent: `Quantity` forbids negative values, and an `OrderId` cannot be passed where a `CustomerRef` is expected.
 These are classes with behavior, not a serialization format.
-Publishing the event directly would turn its internal types and payload into a public contract, so consumers would be affected by changes made only for Ordering's own needs.
+Publishing the event directly would turn its internal types and payload into a public contract.
+Consumers would then be affected by changes made only for Ordering's own needs.
 The payload is also a poor fit for the Fulfillment boundary: it exposes `customer`, which Fulfillment does not need, and expresses products using Ordering's internal identifiers.

 Instead, Ordering can translate the same fact into an integration event designed for the Fulfillment boundary: